jkruppa/virDisco/README.md

 ### Build reference genome for Bowtie2 and Pauda

 In the following we want to detect some viral strains in the infected fastq files.
-To make it more convenient, we have already build a small subset of DNA sequences inclduing viral strains, which might have been infected out sample.
+To make it more convenient, we have already build a small subset of DNA sequences inclduing viral strains, which might have been infected our sample.
 Therefore, we want now map the fastq reads to the reference DNA sequences.
 First have a closer look to the reference sequences.

 ```R
 ## load the reference DNA sequences